2025 Year-End Newsletter

 Florida Tech's Department of Biomedical Engineering and Science (BES) started this past summer and I am honored to serve as the inaugural department head.
 Combining biomedical engineering (BME) and biomedical science (BMS) within the same department presents both new challenges and exciting opportunities.

 Our mission is clear: to foster excellence in education, advance cutting-edge research, and engage with the community, all with the overarching goal of enhancing human health and well-being.
-The brand-new Gordon L. Nelson Health Sciences Building serves as the official home of our department.
+The brand-new Bioengineering and Sciences Building serves as the official home of our department.
 The state-of-the-art facility, designed for excellence in both teaching and research, has become a focal point, attracting increased attention from collaborators and visitors alike.

 The Burrell College of Osteopathic Medicine is opening a branch on our campus and welcoming its first class of medical students in Fall 2024.
 BES is working closely with Burrell in creating a premedical pathway for our students.